 This simple question opens up the topic that the person needs to address and at the same time will start a conversation that can help you understand the person more.
 By simply talking about it, you are preventing the person from doing the act.
 Or at least prolonging it while you can still get professional help.

 I truly believe that everybody needs to be educated about this.
-This is an issue that need to be addressed and look into.
+This is an issue that needs to be addressed and looked into.
 Depression is a rampant illness everywhere that is commonly overlooked because it’s mostly not physical.
 People tend to forget that the mind is very powerful thing.
-It makes you believe something which are not true.
+It makes you believe in something which is not true.

 I hope that one day I can be an advocate for those suffering with depression.
 To give hope to those who have lost it.
 Depression can be treated.
 Sometimes all you need to do is ask for help.

 Remember to also be kind.
 There is so much hate and judgement in the world today.
 Kindness can be a big impact to someone you don’t know.
 It could lift their mood that might change their lives.
 So never be scared to share your smile and brightness to the world.
 You never know who might need it.

 If you know anyone or you yourself is suffering from depression, don’t be afraid to reach out to helplines.
 Or even talking to a family member or a friend can be a start.
 I am also here.
 You can talk to me anytime.
 You can email me or message me in social media.